hardaker/draft-pwouters-powerbind/README.md

    14 [RFC2119] [RFC8174] when, and only when, they appear in all capitals, as shown here.

-3. The Deep Link State problem
+3. The Deep Sign problem

    The hierarchical model of DNS and DNSSEC ([RFC1034], [RFC1035], [RFC4033], [RFC4034] and [RFC4035]) comes with the property that a